arkin-developer/blog/content/_index.en.md

 Thus, I can devote more energy to what truly deserves deep thought:
 **The meaning of products, application scenarios, and the relationship between people and technology**.

-## Latest Posts

-Please check the article list below to see my recent posts.